 A restaurant kitchen display system is made up of both the physical hardware and the software that digitizes the order preparation process for staff.
 In most cases, your POS provider will offer the option to add on kitchen display hardware and software for an additional fee.
 However, there are a few free-standing systems available that integrate with multiple POS providers.

 The most important piece of kitchen display system hardware is the screen itself.
 In some cases, you can use mobile touchscreen tablets like iPads as your kitchen display.
-One of the biggest benefits of using a mobile tablet is that installation is relatively quick and can be as simple as setting up a tablet stand.
+A tablet display works with virtually any commercial kitchen layout because the installation is relatively quick and can be as simple as setting up a tablet stand.
 However, tablets may not be durable enough for very hot or hectic kitchens, so make sure any kitchen display system hardware you’re using is tough enough to handle your specific back of house environment.

 In other cases, you might opt for a larger, no-touch LCD screen for your specific kitchen setup.
 In this case, you’ll likely need to install these screens directly in your kitchen, which comes at an added cost.
 If you’re choosing a no-touch kitchen display screen or multiple kitchen screens, think carefully about where you’ll be mounting the system and what size you need to ensure full visibility.